metova/avocado/README.md

 ### RSpec

-Add this line to the top of +spec/spec_helper.rb+:
+Add this line to the top of `spec/spec_helper.rb`:

 ```ruby
 require 'avocado/rspec'
 ```

-Avocado will attach an `after_action` to your controllers that will store information about your requests if they response is JSON.
+Avocado will attach an `after_action` to your controllers that will store information about your requests if they respond with JSON.

 ### Configuration